B-ki/ft_containers/README.md

 ### Objectives :

-Code some STL containers : vector, stack, map and set
+Recreate some of the Standard Template Library containers : vector, stack, map and set.

 ### Requirements :